benjavalero/replacer/replacer-backend/technical-design.md

 - [ ] Performance tests to run replacement finders in parallel
 - [ ] Check if it is worth to store the replacement type as an enumerate
 - [ ] Rename IgnoredReplacement to Immutable.
 There are hundreds of occurrences (cf. benchmark).
 Meanwhile all is prepared in package `finder2`

+The Java code is formatted with [Prettier Java](https://github.com/jhipster/prettier-java).